What's the matter with $\Sigma m_{\nu}$?: Background preference for

 \subsection{Model}

-Here we construct a phenomenological model of the background evolution with an effective neutrino mass parameter that is allowed to be negative.
-We assume two species of massless neutrino, which behave in the standard way, and one neutrino with this effective mass.
-Additionally, we set $\hbar = k_B = c = 1$.
-That being the case, the energy density and pressure of the one massive neutrino species are computed from Fermi-Dirac integrals over neutrino momentum:
+Here we construct a phenomenological model of the background evolution with a signed neutrino mass parameter that is allowed to be negative.
+We assume two species of massless neutrino, which behave in the standard way, and one neutrino with this signed mass.

-The neutrino temperature follows the usual scaling $T_\nu(z) = T_{\nu,0}(1+z)$.
-For massless particles, $\rho = 3p$.
-We use this fact to define the `matter-like' and `radiation-like' components of the massive neutrino energy density: